House Dems question Flynn disclosures of Middle East travel | Taiwan News

 Separately, federal investigators have been scrutinizing Flynn's work for a Turkish businessman and the Defense Department's inspector general has been looking into whether Flynn failed to get U.S. government permission to receive foreign payments.
 Among those payments was more than $33,000 he received from RT, the Russian state-sponsored television network that U.S. intelligence officials have branded as a propaganda arm of the Kremlin.

+Flynn's attorney, Robert Kelner, declined to comment on the allegations in the letter.

-In their letter, Cummings and Engel said they believe Flynn was not forthcoming about a trip he took to the Middle East in the summer of 2015.
+In their letter, Cummings and Engel said they believe Flynn was not forthcoming about a trip to the Middle East in the summer of 2015.

 They cited a recent Newsweek report that Flynn flew to Israel and Egypt that summer as part of an effort promoting a U.S.-Russian partnership to construct nuclear reactors for civilian power needs.
-They also point to an inconsistency in what Flynn said during June 10, 2015, testimony before a House Foreign Affairs subcommittee and what Flynn later reported to security clearance investigators about his foreign travel.
+They also point to Flynn's June 10, 2015, testimony before a House Foreign Affairs subcommittee.

-But congressional investigators could not confirm the existence of such a hotel, though they note the airport in Riyadh shares that name.
-They also could not find any evidence of a conference that Flynn would have attended during the time frame, noting that three speakers' bureaus that Flynn worked with did not report being involved with the trip or a conference in Saudi Arabia.
+But congressional staffers could not confirm the existence of such a hotel, though they note the airport in Riyadh shares that name.
+They also could not find any evidence of a conference that Flynn would have attended during the time frame, noting that three speakers' bureaus affiliated with Flynn did not report being involved with the trip or a conference in Saudi Arabia.

+In the letter, the lawmakers asked Flynn's former firm, Flynn Intel Group, to provide additional information about his foreign travel and his involvement with two other companies who spearheaded the nuclear power plan.

+In financial disclosures Flynn filled out earlier this year, he reported serving as an adviser between August 2015 and last December to one of the companies, identified as X-Co Dynamics/Iron Bridge Group.

+A representative for Hewitt reached by the AP on Monday afternoon said he was not available because he was traveling.

-Flynn did not detail his work with X-Co Dynamics in the disclosure, but a Newsweek report earlier this month alleged that he flew to Israel and Egypt in summer 2015 as part of a private effort by the firm to advance the idea of a massive ring of atomic reactors that would be built by the U.S. nuclear industry and the Russian government and largely bankrolled by Saudi Arabia.
+Flynn did not detail his work with X-Co Dynamics in the disclosure, but the Newsweek report alleged that Flynn's trip to Israel and Egypt in the summer of 2015 was part of a private effort by the firm to advance the idea of a massive ring of atomic reactors that would be built by the U.S. nuclear industry and the Russian government and largely bankrolled by Saudi Arabia.

 According to an internal memo obtained by Newsweek, the project was the brainchild of ACU Strategic Partners, a U.S. firm promoting the idea of a partnership between the U.S., Saudi Arabia, Egypt, Jordan, Kuwait and the United Arab Emirates to build and operate 40 nuclear power reactors across the Middle East.
 Russia would have financial incentive to join the project, according to the ACU plan, because it would take the lead in building the plants and providing a burial ground for their waste.